-(1) Before coal mining operations start at a coal mine or a separate part of a surface mine, the holder for the mine must give the chief inspector notice of-

-- (a) the name and address of the coal mine operator for the mine or part;9 and - (b) the name of, and a description of the land comprising, the mine or part; and - (c) the date on which operations are to start at the mine or part.
+- (1) Before coal mining operations start at a coal mine or a separate part of a surface mine, the holder for the mine must give the inspector located in the region in which the mine is situated notice of- - (a) the name and address of the coal mine operator for the mine or part; and - (b) the name of, and a description of the land (including its boundary) comprising, the mine or part; and - (c) the date on which operations are to start at the mine or part.

-(2) Subsection (1)(b) and (c) do not apply to exploration activities under an exploration permit or mineral development licence.
+- (2) Subsection (1)(b) and (c) do not apply to exploration activities under an exploration permit or mineral development licence. - (3) The holder must not change the following for a coal mine without first giving the inspector located in the region in which the mine is situated notice- - (a) the coal mine operator; - (b) the name of the mine.